 - California Work Opportunity & Responsibility to Kids (CalWORKS) is a state-funded Welfare-to-Work program designed to assist student parents, of children under the age of 18, who are receiving cash assistance (TANF), become self-sufficient.
 Students receive specialized academic advising, assistance with transportation, support with school supplies, and referrals to supportive services, all while attending college.
 (707-476-4581) - Extended Opportunity Programs & Services (EOPS) is a state-funded program designed to provide financial assistance, support, and encouragement for eligible income disadvantaged students.
+Services include textbook award, career academic and personal counseling, school supplies, transportation assistance, tutoring, laptop, calculator and textbook loans, priority registration, graduation cap and gown, workshops, and more.
 View the website for hours.
 (707-476-4270) - Cooperative Agencies Resources for Education (CARE) is a supplemental program to EOPS that is designed to provide the extra help a single parent may need to achieve his or her academic and career goals, and end their dependency on public assistance.
-The phone is the same as for EOPS. - The TRiO Student Success Program (TSSP) is a multi-faceted support program-offering assistance and encouragement to low-income, first-generation students, and/or students with disabilities.
+The phone is the same as for EOPS. - The TRIO Student Success Program (TSSP) is a multi-faceted support program-offering assistance and encouragement to low-income, first-generation students, and/or students with disabilities.
 Services include academic, personal, financial-aid, and career support, along with added advocacy and educational planning for completing a certificate or degree, or for transferring to a 4-year university.
-TSSP provides personalized counseling and advising, tutoring, workshops on various topics, help with choosing classes, assistance with financial aid forms and scholarships, and much more.
-(707-476-4303)
+(707-476-4134)